Run StarGen

 CSV File Output

-This option causes the output to be written to a Comma Separated Values (CSV) text file that can be loaded into a spreadsheet such as Microsoft's Excel, or a database program.
-All of StarGen's data for each planet and moon is dumped.
+This option causes the output to be written to a Comma Separated Values (CSV) text file that can be loaded into a spreadsheet such as Microsoft’s Excel or a database program.
+All of StarGen’s data for each planet and moon is dumped.
 This option is intended for use by a couple of people who are using StarGen data as input into their own simulations.
+This option only works if you are generating a number of systems.

 SVG Graphic File Output

-This option causes the thumbnail graphics to be replaced by a black and white Scalable Vector Graphics (SVG) file that somewhat resembles the diagrams that were output by the FORTRAN version of accrete 3 decades ago.
-This was requested by a StarGen user who is very familiar with the Dole and Fogg era versions of Accrete.
+This option causes the thumbnail graphics to be replaced by a black and white Scalable Vector Graphics (SVG) file that somewhat resembles the diagrams that were output by the FORTRAN version of Accrete decades ago.
+This was requested by a StarGen user who is very familiar with the Dole- and Fogg-era versions of Accrete.
 The output can be viewed only in some browsers (for example Firefox and Opera), and should look something like this:

 No SVG Support